Shopify Structured Data: Why and How to Add It To Your Store

 Frequently asked questions

 There are two ways to add structured data to your Shopify store.
-You can either implement the schema markup manually (yourself or with the help of a Shopify expert), use one of reputable SEO apps, such as TinyIMG.
+You can either implement the schema markup manually (yourself or with the help of a Shopify expert) or use one of the reputable SEO apps, such as TinyIMG.

 About the author